-17. IMMUNIZATIONS
+16. IMMUNIZATIONS

 Prior to providing patient care, all practitioners are required to submit proof of immunizations and current PPD or other approved TB test as required by NYS Department of Health and Employee Health.
-Thereafter, an annual PPD or other approved TB test is required.
+Thereafter, an annual PPD or other approved TB test may be required as determined by NYSDOH and/or hospital policy.
 At the discretion of the hospital, proof of mumps is also required.
 All immunization costs incurred are the responsibility of the Medical Staff member.

-Practitioners are encouraged to receive an annual flu immunization.
+All practitioners are encouraged to receive an annual flu immunization.
 In the absence of flu immunization, face masks must be worn at all times in all patient care areas.

-18. ADMINISTRATIVE SUSPENSION
+17. ADMINISTRATIVE SUSPENSION

-Except as provided for in the Bylaws at reappointment, practitioners who fail to comply with Hospital or regulatory agency documentation requirements shall be administratively suspended until such time as the required documentation has been received by Medical Staff Administration.
+Except as provided for in the Bylaws at reappointment, practitioners who fail to comply with Hospital or regulatory agency documentation requirements and medical records completion dates shall be administratively suspended until such time as the required documentation has been received by Medical Staff Administration or medical records have been completed.
 Administrative suspension is applicable to the practitioner's medical staff appointment or specific privileges.

-Required documentation includes but is not limited to: Annual health assessment, proof of current PPD/TB test, proof of current malpractice insurance, current American Heart Association-approved ACLS/PALS/NRP certification cards, and proof of current licensure.
+Required documentation may include but is not limited to: Annual health assessment, proof of current PPD/TB test, proof of immunizations, proof of current malpractice insurance, current American Heart Association-approved ACLS/PALS/NRP certification cards, and proof of current licensure.